 Clinical history and physical examination

-To diagnose RA, your doctor will take your medical history and perform a physical exam.
+To diagnose RA, your rheumatologist in Delhi will take your medical history and perform a physical exam.
 The doctor will look for certain characteristics of RA, including:

-Your doctor may also ask if you have experienced fatigue or a general feeling of stiffness, especially when getting up in the morning, since these two symptoms are associated with RA.
+Your arthritis doctor in Delhi may also ask if you have experienced fatigue or a general feeling of stiffness, especially when getting up in the morning since these two symptoms are associated with RA.

-Your doctor may also recommend that you have some blood tests .
+Your arthritis specialist in Delhi may also recommend that you have some blood tests.
 Certain tests detect the presence of an antibody called rheumatoid factor, which may be an AR signal.
 However, the rheumatoid factor is also found in many people who do not have RA.
-Other abnormalities that are discovered through laboratory tests include anemia and a high rate of average globular sedimentation (ESR) or C-reactive protein (CRP), which indicate the presence of inflammation.
+Other abnormalities that are discovered through laboratory tests include anaemia and a high rate of average globular sedimentation (ESR) or C-reactive protein (CRP), which indicate the presence of inflammation.

 Although these blood tests may be useful in establishing a diagnosis, there is no single test that can establish or exclude a diagnosis of RA.